xiaoouwang/FWSC285/README.md

 For the first French version of Winograd items, see

-> Seminck, O., Segonne, V., & Amsili, P. (2019, July).
-Modèles de langue appliqués aux schémas Winograd français.
-In Conférence sur le Traitement Automatique des Langues Naturelles (TALN)-PFIA 2019 (pp. 343-350).
-ATALA.
+> Amsili, P., & Seminck, O. (2017, April).
+A Google-proof collection of French Winograd schemas.
+In Proceedings of the 2nd Workshop on Coreference Resolution Beyond OntoNotes (CORBON 2017) (pp. 24-29).

 For information on Winogrande, see